specifysystems/lmpy/_sources/tutorial/occurrence_filters.rst.txt

 Introduction
 ============
-Occurrence filters are methods that take a Point as input and return a binary value indicating if that point passes that particular filter.
+Occurrence filters are methods that take an occurrence point as input and return a binary value indicating if that point passes that particular filter.
 These filter functions are exposed via 'get' methods that allow you to configure a particular filter to fit your needs and then provide a reusable function that